bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_GeoObsMappedUnit/Documentation.md

-Properties for geoscience observations at mapped units
+Properties for geoscience observations at mapped units.